-We encourage you to participate in the conference and submit original research for the conference call for papers.
-The conference call for papers is seeking submissions related to the following conference topics:
+We encourage you to participate in the conference and to submit original research.
+This call for papers seeks submissions related to the following conference topics:

-• Collections and museum activity in the mountains areas (collections, exhibitions, artistic creations)
+• Collections and museum activity in mountain areas (e.g. collections, exhibitions, artistic creations)

-- Cultural heritage of mountain populations (tangible and intangible: culture of communities living across mountains areas, language, rituals)
+• Cultural heritage of mountain populations (tangible and intangible: culture of communities living across mountains areas, languages, rituals)

-- Activities in the mountain areas: prevention and memory (organizations, Alpine clubs and alliances, tourism, different forms of tourism)
+• Activities in mountain areas: prevention and memory (e.g. organizations, Alpine clubs and alliances, traditional and alternative forms of tourism)

 • Abstract submission deadline: 10 April 2022